Lloyd Triestino: Partnership with Evergreen Marine

 Lloyd Triestino entered into a partnership with Taiwanese shipping giant, Evergreen Marine, Corp., in 1993.

-The partnership grew over the years, until Evergreen bought entirely Lloyd Triestino in 1998, running it in parallel to its other European affiliate, the British-based line Hatsu Marine, created in 2000.
+The partnership grew over the years, until Evergreen bought Lloyd Triestino outright in 1998, running it in parallel to its other European affiliate, the British-based line Hatsu Marine, created in 2000.

 Successor company

 On March 1, 2006, Lloyd Triestino's name was changed to Italia Marittima.
 Ship names were changed from the prefix "LT" to "Ital" (e.g., LT Cortesia to Ital Contessa).